Best mobile plans in Australia [June 2026]

 Cons

-• 4G and 5G download speeds are capped at 150Mbps.
-However, this is fast enough for online activities on your phone such as streaming and online gaming.
+• 5G download speeds are capped at 150Mbps, though this should be more than enough for streaming, browsing and gaming.

 Best mobile plan with unlimited data